FleekHQ/IC-Deploy-Action/README.md

 dfx new hello-world
 ```

-Then, you can make an initial deployment to the IC.
+Then, you can make an initial deployment to the IC after having installed dependencies with `npm install` if necessary.

 ```
 dfx deploy --network=ic